Trading FAQs: Trading Restrictions

 Day trading is defined as buying and selling the same security—or executing a short sale and then buying the same security— during the same business day in a margin account.
 Pattern day traders, as defined by FINRA (Financial Industry Regulatory Authority) rules must adhere to specific guidelines for minimum equity and meeting day trade margin calls.

-For more information, see Day trading under Trading Restrictions.
+For more information, see Day trading.

 • How do I know if I'm classified as a day trader?